Chifez/Chifez/README.md

 # About me

-👋 Hi, I'm Emmanuel fondly called **chifez**,I am a self taught front end web developer based in Lagos Nigeria,i enjoy creating interactive webpages that are user friendly and perform optimally,in simpler terms developing creative websites are my forte.I enjoy playing chess as this helps with my decision making and time management strategies
+👋 Hi, I'm Emmanuel fondly called **chifez**,I am a front end web developer based in Lagos, Nigeria.
+I enjoy creating interactive webpages that are user friendly and perform optimally.
+In simpler terms developing creative websites are my forte.I enjoy playing chess as this helps with my decision making and time management strategies
 :EMOJICODE:
 ## skill set

-I have got a couple of skillset i am very proficient with,they include
+I am very proficient in,

 - Html
 - css and scss